asalber/asalber.github.io/statistics/exercises/continuous_random_variables.md

 ## Exercise 11

 A study tries to determine the effect of a low fat diet in the lifetime of rats.
 The rats where divided into two groups, one with a normal diet and another with a low fat diet.
-It is assumed that the lifetime of both groups follows normal distribution model with the same variance but different mean.
+It is assumed that the lifetimes of both groups are normally distributed with the same variance but different mean.
 If 20% of rats with normal diet lived more than 12 months, 5% less than 8 months, and 85% of rats with low fat diet lived more than 11 months,

-1.  what is the mean and the standard deviation of lifetime of rats following a low fat diet?
+1.  what is the mean and the standard deviation of the lifetime of rats following a low fat diet?
-2. If there was 40% of rats with normal diet, and 60% of rats with low fat diet, what is the probability that a random rat die before 9 months?
+2. If 40\% of the rats were under a normal diet, and 60\% of rats under a low fat diet, what is the probability that a random rat die before 9 months?

 <div><button class="solution">Show solution</button></div>
 <div id="solution" style="display: none">